Donald Trump Became ‘Visibly Agitated’ At News Of Michael Cohen’s Early Release From Prison, Report Claims

 The Daily Beast previously reported that Cohen was using his time in prison writing the book, which he reportedly plans to release before the November election.
 Although Cohen was slated to be released in November 2021, he will now undergo a 14-day quarantine before he is released to serve the remainder of his three-year sentence at home.

-Actor and comedian Tom Arnold claims to have spoken with Cohen about the book and claims that the former “fixer” is “pissed” and ready to “spill the beans.”
+Actor and comedian Tom Arnold claims to have spoken with Cohen about the book and says that the former “fixer” is “pissed” and ready to “spill the beans.”

 According to publishing industry insiders, a tell-all book from Cohen could rake in anywhere from low- to mid-six figures depending on how candid Cohen is willing to get.
-One published executive suggested Cohen didn’t have much to lose by releasing his memoir.
+One publishing executive suggested Cohen didn’t have much to lose by releasing his memoir.
 The worst case scenario, they said, is that it would be a “laughingstock” like Sean Spicer’s book but still be a best-seller for a week.

-As reported by USA Today, Cohen previously argued for a reduction in his prison sentence, pointing to the information he allegedly provided federal authorities about a donation to Trump’s inaugural committee from Imaad Zuber.
-Zuber pled guilty to illegal campaign contributions and working as a foreign agent while lobbying the U.S. government.
+As reported by USA Today, Cohen previously argued for a reduction in his prison sentence, pointing to the information he allegedly provided federal authorities about a donation to Trump’s inaugural committee from Imaad Zuberi.
+Zuberi pled guilty to illegal campaign contributions and working as a foreign agent while lobbying the U.S. government.